corcorana/restingIAF/iaf_manu.md

 Our results demonstrate that the SGF technique can extract a large proportion of IAF estimates from an empirical dataset, and that the general features of these estimates (intraindividual stability, interindividual variance, etc) are consonant with prior reports in the literature.
 Furthermore, application of the technique on simulated data confirmed its capacity to render accurate estimates of peak location under relatively degraded SNR conditions.
-When extended to more complex simulations, the SGF technique was shown to recover target IAF values with greater precision than achieved by applying an alternative method of automated peak detection.
+When extended to more complex simulations, the SGF technique was shown to recover target IAF values with greater precision than an alternative method of automated peak detection.
-We shall begin by considering some of the important findings of the empirical analysis, before turning our attention to the simulation results.
+We shall begin by reflecting on the important findings of the empirical analysis, before turning our attention to the simulation results.
-Some present limitations and potentially useful directions for future research will also be discussed.
+Some present limitations and potentially useful directions for future research will also be considered.

 ## Estimation of IAFs from an empirical EEG dataset
 Savitzky-Golay filtering of `pwelch`-generated PSD functions resulted in the extraction of a rather impressive number of IAF estimates from a moderate-sized dataset.